 DataScienceSF is a way for you to harness the power of advanced analytics and applied statistics to implement a tool that helps improve your work.

-This new service from DataSF aims to help departments achieve more with their existing resources and processes.
+This service from DataSF aims to help departments achieve more with their existing resources and processes.

-Through a 4 month engagement, DataSF’s Data Science team and your department will refine a problem, identify statistical methods to address it, and develop and institute a service change tool to improve your work.
+Through a 4 month engagement, DataSF’s Data Science team and your department will refine a problem, identify statistical methods to address it, and develop and implement a service change tool to improve your work.
 Projects are chosen through a bi-annual selection process.
-The final product of DataScienceSF isn't a recommendation or a report but a service change.
+The final product of DataScienceSF isn't a recommendation or a report but a change to how services are delivered.

-DataScienceSF will bring 3 key tool sets to bear on your data science questions:
+DataScienceSF will bring 3 key tool sets to bear on your service change questions:

 Collectively, these tools allow us to create an actionable data insight to improve your work.